gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 export const query = graphql`
 query PhotoQuery {
-// starting here is where I just literally copied and pasted the query I created in GraphiQL
+// starting here is where I copied and pasted the query I created in GraphiQL.
     allContentfulPhotoGallery {
         edges {
             node {